The PrestaShop developers have done their best to clearly and intuitively separate the various parts of the software.

 /translations: contains a sub-folder for each available language.
 However, if you wish to change the translation, you must do so using the PrestaShop internal tool, and not edit them directly in this folder.

-/travis-scripts: contains Travis-specific scripts.
-This folder is not part of the public archive.
+/travis-scripts: contains Travis-specific scripts (we use Travis as our CI management system for pull requests) This folder is not part of the public archive.

 /upload: contains the files that would be uploaded by clients for customizable products (for instance, a picture that a client wants printed on a mug).

 /var: contains various files needed by PrestaShop for its internal working, including cache files, log files, sessions files …

 /vendor: contains various 3rd-party tools and frameworks that are used by PrestaShop, such as Composer, cURL, Doctrine, etc.

 /webservice: contains files that enable third-party applications to access PrestaShop through its API.

 Root folders that were removed between 1.6 and 1.7:

 /css: contained all the CSS files that are not attached to themes – hence, these were mostly used by the PrestaShop back office, and have now been moved to the

 theme.cssfile in the

 /log: contains the log files generated by PrestaShop at various stages, for instance during the installation process.